remysucre/remysucre.github.io/cs143/notes/lec13.md

 2. Traverse the tree top-down.
 For each internal node $R$, replace $R$ with $R \ltimes T$, where $T$ is the parent of $R$.
 3. Compute the final result using binary hash join bottom-up.

+In the above $R \ltimes S_i$ is the *semijoin* operation, which returns the tuples of $R$ that have a match in $S_i$.
+In other words it removes any tuple in $R$ that does not have a match in $S_i$.

 The key property is that, after the two semijoin passes, every tuple that remains in any relation must contribute to an output.

 This algorithm runs in time $O(|IN| + |OUT|)$, because each semijoin operation takes $O(|IN|)$ time, and the final hash join takes $O(|OUT|)$ time.

+Let us now consider the problem of checking if a query is acyclic.
+A simple way to do this is to try dropping any subset of predicates, and see if the resulting query is still equivalent to the original query and has an acyclic predicate graph.
+However this will take exponential time.
+There is a more efficient algorithm that directly constructs the acyclic predicate graph from a *hypergraph* representation of the query.

+A hypergraph generalizes a graph by allowing edges to connect more than two vertices.
+Given a natural join query, the hypergraph of the query has a vertex for each attribute (a.k.a. variable), and a hyperedge for each relation.
+The hyperedge for a relation $R(x_1, x_2, \ldots, x_n)$ covers the vertices $x_1, x_2, \ldots, x_n$.
+You should draw pictures of the hypergraphs of some example queries.

+An attribute is a *join attribute* if it appears in more than one relation.
+A hyperedge $p$ is a *parent* of another hyperedge $e$, if $p$ covers all the join attributes in $e$.
+A hyperedge $e$ is an *ear* if it has a parent.

+We can now follow a simple algorithm to construct the acyclic predicate graph from the hypergraph representation of the query.

+0. Initialize the predicate graph to contain one vertex per relation, but no edges.
+1. Find an ear $e$ in the hypergraph, and find a parent $p$ of $e$.
+2. In the predicate graph, connect the vertices corresponding to $p$ and $e$.
+3. Remove $e$ from the hypergraph (and any vertex appearing only in $e$), and repeat from step 1.

+If the query is acyclic, the above algorithm will terminate after removing all hyperedges from the hypergraph and construct an acyclic predicate graph.
+Otherwise, the algorithm will "get stuck" when it cannot find an ear, implying that the query is cyclic.